-The law prohibits public proselytizing by all religious groups, although the government allows religious groups to proselytize privately within legally registered houses of worship and "Islamic propagation centers."
+The law prohibits public proselytizing by all religious groups, although the government tolerates private proselytizing within legally registered houses of worship and "Islamic propagation centers."

 The law states the government must approve construction and/or leasing of buildings by religious groups.
-In addition, mosques must be built at least one kilometer (0.6 mile) apart from each other.
+In addition, new mosques must be built at least one kilometer (0.6 mile) apart from each other.

 Islamic studies are mandatory for Muslim students in public schools from kindergarten through 12th grade.
 Non-Muslim students are exempt from this requirement if they notify school administrators they do not wish to attend such instruction.
-Religious instruction takes a historical perspective in comparing the evolution of religious thinking, and teachers are prohibited from proselytizing or favoring one Islamic group over the other.
+The classes take a historical perspective in comparing the evolution of Islamic religious thinking, and teachers are prohibited from proselytizing or favoring one Islamic group over another.
 Many private schools provide alternative religious studies courses.